 When were PMRT reviews introduced in your unit?

-Since you came into post, how were these reviews initially received by your staff? (has this changed over time?
+Since you came into post, how were these reviews initially received by your staff? (has this changed over time)?

 Were the objectives of the programmes clear to you and your staff from the outset (or from the time you started your current role)? (has this changed over time?)